kurtosis-tech/zzz-deprecated-eth2-merge-kurtosis-module/README.md

 	// The address of the staking contract address on the Eth1 chain "depositContractAddress": "0x4242424242424242424242424242424242424242",

+    // Number of seconds to be added to the calculated genesis time for EL "ElGenesisTimeAdditionalDelay": 0

+    // Number of seconds to be added to the calculated genesis time for CL "ClGenesisTimeAdditionalDelay": 0

 	// Number of seconds per slot on the Beacon chain "secondsPerSlot": 12,